🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Rearrange easily if your needs change mid-trip.

-Temporary yet sturdy, these tools empower you to experiment with layouts—no commitment required.
+Temporary yet sturdy, these tools let you experiment with layouts with no commitment required.

 18. Dedicate a “Grab-and-Go” Section